Lebanon sees deadliest day of conflict since 2006 as Israeli strikes kill more than 270

 An Israeli airstrike on a Beirut suburb on Friday killed a top Hezbollah military commander and more than a dozen fighters, as well as dozens of civilians, including women and children.

-Last week, thousands of communications devices, used mainly by Hezbollah members, exploded in different parts of Lebanon, killing 39 people and wounding nearly 3,000.
-Lebanon blamed Israel for the attacks, but Israel did not confirm or deny any responsibility.
+Last week, thousands of communications devices, used mainly by Hezbollah members, exploded in different parts of Lebanon, killing 39 people and wounding nearly 3,000, many of them civilians.
+Lebanon blamed Israel for the attacks, but Israel did not confirm or deny responsibility.

 Hezbollah began firing into Israel a day after the Oct.
 7 attack in what it said was an attempt to pin down Israeli forces to help Palestinian fighters in Gaza.
-Israel has retaliated with airstrikes, and the conflict has steadily intensified over the past year.
+Israel has retaliated with airstrikes, and the conflict has steadily intensified.

-Israel has vowed to push Hezbollah back from the border so its citizens can return to their homes, saying it prefers to do so diplomatically but is willing to use force.
-Hezbollah has said it will keep up its attacks until there is a cease-fire in Gaza, but that appears increasingly elusive as the war nears its anniversary.
+Israel has vowed to push Hezbollah back from the border so its citizens can return home.
+Hezbollah has said it will keep up attacks until there is a cease-fire in Gaza, but that appears increasingly elusive as the war nears its anniversary.

 Hamas-led militants stormed into southern Israel on Oct.
 7, killing some 1,200 people, mostly civilians, and abducting around 250.
 Some 100 captives are still held in Gaza, a third of whom are believed to be dead, after most of the rest were released during a weeklong cease-fire in November.

-Israel's offensive has killed over 41,000 Palestinians, according to the Gaza Health Ministry, which does not differentiate between civilians and fighters in its count.
+Israel's offensive has killed over 41,000 Palestinians, according to the Gaza Health Ministry, which does not differentiate between civilians and fighters.
 It says women and children make up a little over half of those killed.
 Israel says it has killed over 17,000 militants, without providing evidence.

 Lidman reported from Jerusalem, and Mroue reported from Beirut.
 Associated Press writer Abby Sewell in Beirut contributed to this report.